"Leaders promote a coherent, integrated and nurturing approach to the well-being of pupils." Ofsted, 2018

 We know that our students will only achieve their best when they are happy and well (both physically and emotionally).
 We are fully committed to the personal and social development of all students in our care and have been recognised nationally for the outstanding support we offer here.

 All staff members recognise their pastoral responsibilities within school and we are proud of the supportive culture that exists at Newstead Wood School.
 All our students look out for each other and will always be ready to offer support and kindness or seek additional support for a fellow student.
 All students will have a form tutor who usually moves through the Key Stage with them.
-Their Head of Year and the Deputy Head, work together with our pastoral support staff to provide excellent pastoral care for all.
+Their Head of Year and Senior Leaders in school work together with our pastoral support staff to provide excellent pastoral care for all.

-We provide an open and tolerant environment in which girls can grow in confidence and fell free and able to be themselves and in which they know there is always someone on hand to listen.
+We provide an open and tolerant environment in which all young people can grow in confidence and feel free and able to be themselves.
+Studnets know that there is always someone on hand to listen.

 Our Personal, Social, Health Education (PSHE) programme addresses many issues which girls and young women face as they grow up in today’s world.
 We ensure we cover topics such as internet safety and friendships to health, self-image and responsibility.
 We also make full use of external organisations such as ‘Bromley and Lewisham Healthwatch’, ‘Your Choice, Your Voice’ and ‘Mind Tonic’.